-Community-led monitoring for social accountability Advocacy Awareness and Capacity building and community empowerment CRG and Stigma Assessments and Costed Action Planning Engagement, networking, coordination and partnership Demand generation and new tools approaches / innovations First external evaluation of CFCS The first external assessment of CFCS was completed by KPMG in 2024.
+First external evaluation of CFCS The first external assessment of CFCS was undertaken by KPMG in 2024 (with the final report expected in January).
 The evaluation dove deep into country and regional experiences between Round 9 (2018) and the ongoing Round 12.
-CFCS grantees, along with NTPs, Country Coordinating Mechanism (CCM) members, along with other partners were invited to participate.
+CFCS grantees, along with National TB Programmes, Country Coordinating Mechanism (CCM) members, along with other partners were invited to participate.
 The evaluation utilized a mixed methods approach and undertook a deep dive into 10 countries: Cambodia, Democratic Republic of Congo, India, Indonesia, Mozambique, Nigeria, Pakistan, Tajikistan, Ukraine and United Republic of Tanzania.
-The evaluation provided clear recommendations to ensure that CFCS can continue to be strengthened.
-The report also concluded that 91.5% of respondents (CFCS partners) found that the CFCS funding had helped them to address local needs to "a very large" (70.4%) and "considerable extent" (21.1%).
-The evaluation aimed to establish the direct and indirect outcomes, results, relevance, impact, replicability, sustainability and future needs of CFCS.
-Other key findings and recommendations included the significance of CFCS to the following outcomes, in particular: increased TB awareness, advocacy and commitment to TB and increased participation of TB affected communities, including CLM.
-Limited funding was, however, the highest rated challenge to realizing these very outcomes: - Strategic knowledge 1. - Reduced human rights and gender barriers to 2. care, including stigma 3.
-Increased TB awareness, advocacy and commitment to TB - 4.
-Reduction in harmful gender norms and practices affecting communities - 5.
-Increased participation of TB affected communities, including CLM - 6.
-Increased skills and capacity within TB communities and networks - 7.
-Increased uptake of CRG-related tools and innovative approaches Roll-out of new CRG tools In 2024, Stop TB Partnership continued to build evidence to ensure that everyone can access the TB services they need by advancing the roll-out of CRG tools, notably: TB Stigma Assessment Tool (mentioned above), Key and Vulnerable Population (KVP) Size Estimation Tool, Legal Environment and Human Rights Score Card, TB CRG Assessment and Action Planning tools.
-The latest CRG tools to support evidencebased decision-making and action in TB, notably the TB KVP Size Estimation Tool and Legal Environment and Human Rights Scorecard, which were launched in 2023 during the Union Conference, spurred increased demand among countries in 2024.
-Following successful piloting in five countries, the KVP Size Estimation Tool is curently being implemented in 15 additional countries with the support of CFCS as a priority CRG intervention area for targeted TB programming for KVPs. • The Legal Environment and Human Rights Scorecard, which has been effectively piloted in three countries, is currently being rolled out in 16 more countries with CFCS support, paving the way for broader advocacy and accountability in TB programmes.
-This tool is instrumental in assessing and enhancing the legal and human rights frameworks impacting TB responses, promoting a more equitable and effective approach to tackling TB.
+The report concluded that 91.5% of respondents (CFCS partners) found that the CFCS funding had helped them to address local needs and it provided clear recommendations to ensure that CFCS is further strengthened to support local communities and for sustainable national TB repsonses.
+The evaluation established the direct and indirect outcomes. results, relevance, impact, replicability, sustainability and future needs of CFCS.
+Other key findings and recommendations included the significance of CFCS to the following outcomes : increased TB awareness, advocacy and commitment to TB and increased participation of TB affected communities, including in enhancing access through stigma reduction and accountability through CLM.
+Limited funding was, however, the highest rated challenge identified.
+Roll-out of new community access tools In 2024 Stop TB Partnership continued to build evidence to ensure that everyone can access the TB services they need by advancing the roll-out of community access tools, notably: TB Stigma Assessment Tool (mentioned above), TB Vulnerable Groups Size Estimation Tool, Legal Environment Score Card, and Action Planning tools.
+The latest community access tools to support evidencebased decision-making and action in TB, notably the TB Vulnerable Groups Size Estimation Tool and the Legal Environment Scorecard, which were launched in 2023 during the Union Conference, spurred increased demand among countries in 2024.
+Following successful piloting in five countries, the TB Vulnerable Groups Size Estimation Tool is currently being implemented in 15 additional countries with the support of CFCS as a priority intervention area to enhance access to quality TB services.
+The Legal Environment Scorecard, which has been effectively piloted in three countries, is currently being rolled out in 16 more countries with CFCS support, paving the way for broader advocacy and accountability in TB programmes.
+This tool is instrumental in assessing and enhancing the legal frameworks impacting TB responses, promoting a more effective approach to tackling TB.